No concessions on pipeline - Business News

 Despite the uncertain political environment in B.C. — not to mention myriad protests and legal challenges — Anderson brushed off concerns the project would be delayed and said he doesn't see any possibility of it being shelved.

-"I'm not foreseeing any, any difficulty in the construction start this fall," Anderson said.
+"I'm not foreseeing any, any difficulty in the construction start this fall," he said.

-The company will be respectful of peaceful protests, he added, calling them "fair game for anybody."
-However, if people choose to break the law, Kinder Morgan will have the authorities take care of it, he said.
+Last year, the federal government and National Energy Board recommended approval of the Trans Mountain expansion, subject to 157 conditions, including various environmental and safety considerations.

+Neither the NDP nor Greens have specified what they would do to stop the project, though experts have said they could delay or deny road access and other permits needed to proceed with construction.